Please note that the copy function is not enabled for this field.

 Prior to the start of the trial, a baseline survey will be conducted to collect baseline demographics and health data in all settlements.

 The intervention arm will involve delivery and construction of water-sensitive revitalisation infrastructure.
-These interventions will be site-specific but may include the installation of latrines and septic tanks, use of subsurface wetlands for sewage treatment, use of biofilters, building-scale rainwater harvesting, and installing street-scale drainage and storm water treatment facilities.
+These interventions will be site-specific but may include the installation of latrines and septic tanks, use of subsurface wetlands for sewage treatment, use of biofilters, building-scale rainwater harvesting, and installing street-scale drainage and storm water treatment facilities; improving roads and access; and connection to municipal sewer systems.

 Design and architectural teams from Monash University will personalize all infrastructure to each settlement site.
-Construction of infrastructure will be carried out and monitored by respective government bodies at each site (City Government of Makassar in Indonesia and Department of Housing, under the Ministry of Local Government, Housing and the Environment in Fiji).
+Government bodies at each site (City Government of Makassar in Indonesia and Department of Housing, under the Ministry of Local Government, Housing and the Environment in Fiji) will be kept informed of all aspects of construction and monitoring.

-The first two years of the study will consist of protocol and intervention design, site selection, community and individual enrolment, community engagement, and community co-design of intervention.
-Construction at intervention sites will commence towards the end of the third year of the study and be completed by the end of year 4; leaving a monitoring period post-construction of 2 years (for a total study length of 5 years).
-However, the study was delayed by approximately 2years due to the COVID-19 pandemic.
+The original study protocol was for the first two years of the study will consist of protocol and intervention design, site selection, community and individual enrolment, community engagement, and community co-design of intervention.
+Construction at intervention sites was planned to commence towards the end of the third year of the study and was to be completed by the end of year 4; leaving a monitoring period post-construction of 2 years (for a total study length of 5 years).
+However, the study was delayed by over 2 years due to the COVID-19 pandemic and has also had additional building delays so will take approximately 9 years to complete.
 After the trial concludes, the twelve control settlements will receive the above water-sensitive infrastructure.

 Once enrolled, and for the full duration of the trial, all communities will be visited by field workers at least every 6 months (this includes before and during the build of the intervention as well as after the installation of the intervention is completed).
 At that time, a range of health and wellbeing data will be collected using questionnaires.
 Field workers will collect fecal samples from children under 5 every 3 to 6 months and blood samples from children under 5 every 6 to 12 months.